upf-gti/performs/README.md

 > [!IMPORTANT]
 > To load the default avatar, an internet connection is required.
 If you prefer to work offline, you can change the _modelToLoad_ in the _init()_ method of _App.js_.
 You can use the resources from the _/data_ folder or add your own.

+You can load the customization features appending the URL params detailed in the [Integration Guide](./docs/IntegrationGuide.md) or loading a JSON file with the same params and calling _setConfiguration(settings)_ function from _App_ with the object data as a param.

 ## Adding avatars
 > [!IMPORTANT]
 > Currently only **.gltf** and **.glb** are supported.
 If you happen to use another format, please convert it to the mentioned formats.